The Ultimate Guide To The African Fat-Tailed Gecko

 An AFTG’s poop tells so much about their health.
 An ideal poop looks similar to bird droppings – it’s colored dark brown and well-formed.
 However, their poop can look different sometimes when they eat the substrate in their tank.

-But if your gecko gets diarrhea, you need to visit the vet immediately.
+But if your gecko gets diarrhea, you must visit the vet immediately.
 For a complete guide about their poop, be sure to check this article.

 Every AFTG can detach its tail which is entirely natural for them.
-However, if your AFTG does this, you need to check what caused it.
-In the wilds, these geckos use it as a defensive mechanism.
-But since they’re living in captivity, there shouldn’t be any other predators in the tank with them.
+However, if your AFTG does this, you must check what caused it.
+In the wild, these geckos use it as a defensive mechanism.
+But since they’re living in captivity, there shouldn’t be any other predators in the tank.

 Some Sicknesses